UselessNinja/trade/README.md

 # trade
-Trading Bot made for the Trade project @ Epitech
+Trading bot made in C++ for the Riddles.io Platform.
+Made with Guillaume F.